florenciairene27/Customer-Segmentation-using-RFM-Analysis-and-Clustering-Algorithms/README.md

   - *Action*: Leverage their recent purchase activity by offering complementary products or upselling to higher-value items.
 Provide tailored recommendations based on their purchase history.

   - *Goal*: Boost average order value and further engage these customers by introducing them to products that align with their recent interests.

+- **Cluster 2**:  Low-value customers with infrequent purchases and long periods of inactivity.

+  - *Recommendation*: Win-Back Campaigns

+  - *Action*: Implement win-back campaigns to re-engage these inactive customers.
+Consider offering deep discounts, personalized messages, or reactivation incentives to encourage them to return.

+  - *Goal*: Revitalize their interest in the brand and convert them from inactive to active customers by addressing potential reasons for their disengagement.

+- **Cluster 3**:  The store most valuable and active group, with high-frequency, high-monetary, and low-recency values, indicating highly engaged and valuable customers.

+  - *Recommendation*: Loyalty Rewards & VIP Programs

+  - *Action*: Offer exclusive rewards, discounts, or VIP programs to maintain their loyalty.
+Consider creating personalized offers based on their purchasing history to make them feel valued.

+  - *Goal*: Strengthen customer retention by rewarding their frequent and high-value purchases, ensuring they remain engaged with the brand.

 # Limitations and Recommendations

 # How to use the Files